bannzai/Teapot/README.md

 - ls -la
 ```

+- `source` is target file of listen to changing.
+- `ignore` is ignored target file of listen to changing.
+- `execute` is exec shell command for changed target file.

 Next, Teapot can be execute your shell command for each file when file modified for it according to `teapot.yml` configuration.

 ```swift